igbatov/sci-map/README.md

 - question - is an open question that has no yet answered.
 For example "Measurement Problem" in quantum mechanics

 And there are following type of connections between nodes
-- produces - connect phenomena-causes to phenomena-consequences
+- produces - connect phenomena-causes to phenomena-consequences, for example fields produces atoms that produces molecules that produces cells that produces human that produces mathematics, spaceships, revolutions and so on
 - structure - nodes that explains structure of phenomena
 - is a subgroup - used to connect groups in a hierarchical manner